Paying For College

 Low Tuition Rates

 Students who attend Southwest Virginia Community College can realize significant savings on educational costs when compared to 4 year or private colleges.
 See our current Tuition & Fees information

-The Virginia Wizard Cost Calculator can give you an estimate of the cost of your education at SWCC and let you compare that cost to 4 year universities.
+The Net Price Calculator can give you an estimate of the cost of your education at SWCC and let you compare that cost to 4 year universities.

 Ways to Pay

 Financial Aid Awards

 Filling out the Free Application for Federal Student Aid (FAFSA) is the first step to receiving financial aid through SWCC.

 Complete your FAFSA application and enter SWCC’s code of 007260.
 Your FAFSA award information will be received by SWCC’s Financial Aid office and your award will be made based on your FAFSA results. (see how to apply for financial aid)